 What Is Botox?

-Ophthalmologist Alan Scott first developed it as a medicine for eye disorders in the 1970s.
+Ophthalmologist Alan Scott first developed it as a treatment for eye disorders in the 1970s.
 The FDA approved it for those purposes in 1989 under the name Oculinum.
 In 1991, the company Allergan bought the patent with plans to use it commercially for facial lines caused by hyperactive muscles and changed the drug’s name to Botox.

-Over the years, the FDA approved Botox for various medical and cosmetic indications, including limb spasticity, overactive bladder, chronic migraine, and facial wrinkles, and others.
+Over the years, the FDA approved Botox for various medical and cosmetic indications, including limb spasticity, overactive bladder, chronic migraine, facial wrinkles, and others.

 Botox is also frequently confused with dermal fillers, another type of injectable.
-Botox and fillers work differently, treat different facial areas and aging concerns.
+Botox and fillers work differently, and treat different facial areas and aging concerns.
 Unlike fillers, which fill the furrows created by static wrinkles, Botox paralyzes the muscles that cause dynamic wrinkles.

-The bacteria Clostridium botulinum is found in natural environments such as forests, lakes, soils, and the intestinal tracts of some fish and mammals.
+The bacterium Clostridium botulinum is found in natural environments such as forests, lakes, soils, and the intestinal tracts of some fish and mammals.
 Its toxin is highly poisonous in large amounts, causing botulism, an illness that manifests as breathing difficulties, muscle paralysis, and potentially death.
 However, the toxin is perfectly safe in small, diluted amounts and administered under controlled conditions.

 What Is Botox Used For?